McGill-DMaS/Kam1n0-Community/README.md

 ## User Interface

 The user interface consists of two parts:
-* The native ```idaapi``` forms and controls: the Connection Management Form, the Search Progress Form, the Index Progress Form, the Select Function to Search Form, and the Select Function to Inex Form.
+* The native ```idaapi``` forms and controls: the Connection Management Form, the Search Progress Form, the Index Progress Form, the Select Function to Search Form, and the Select Function to Index Form.
 * The local wabpages: the Clone Graph View, the Clone List View, the Text-Diff View, the Flow View, and the Clones View.
 These local webpages are redenered using the embeded chromieum shipped with cefpython; and the frame used to hold chromieum is wxpython.
 We tried cefpython with the build-in pyside of IDA Pro.
-Unfortunately pages cannot be rendered, so we switch to wxpython.
+Unfortunately, pages cannot be rendered, so we switch to wxpython.

 ## Synchronization